atishay/atishay.github.io/content/blog/40-science-of-glossophobia/index.md

 ## References:
 -	3 out of 4 Americans suffer from Glossophobia - Communicating for Results, a Guide for Business and the Professions (eighth edition).
 Belmont, CA: Thomson Wadsworth.
--	Symptoms of Stage Freight - Treating… social anxiety disorder https://www.academia.edu/2632777/ Garcia-Lopez (2013)
+-	Symptoms of Stage Fright - Treating… social anxiety disorder https://www.academia.edu/2632777/ Garcia-Lopez (2013)
 -	Fight or Flight - The Expression of the Emotions in Man and Animals – Charles Darwin (1872)
 -	Fear of public speaking has 10% impairment on your wages & 15% impairment on your promotion - Peter Khoury (Magnetic Speaking)
 -	Image from [Wikipedia](https://commons.wikimedia.org/wiki/File:The_Fight_or_Flight_Response.png)